Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 The jets3t and aws-sdk s3 clients all have dependencies on common libraries such as HTTP libraries.
 These dependencies are usually not in conflict with other projects, but in cases like using Apache MapReduce with the S3A client, conflicting versions may cause issues at runtime.
-You can avoid this problem by enabling ufs delegation `alluxio.user.ufs.delegation.enabled` which delegates client operations to the under storage through Alluxio servers.
-Alternatively you can manually resolve the conflicts when generating the map reduce classpath and/or jars, keeping only the highest versions of each dependency.
+You can resolve this conflict enabling ufs delegation, `alluxio.user.ufs.delegation.enabled=true`, which delegates client operations to the under storage through Alluxio servers.
+Alternatively you can manually resolve the conflicts when generating the MapReduce classpath and/or jars, keeping only the highest versions of each dependency.

 ## Enabling the Hadoop S3 Client (instead of the native S3 client)